 So, you have to find the best for your blog and not for Seth’s or Neil’s blog.

-If you wanna stand out among the pro bloggers, instead of trying to become another Seth Godin, give an extra value to your article.
+If you want to stand out among the pro bloggers, instead of trying to become another Seth Godin, give extra value to your article.

-Most beginners’ problem is, almost all the topics are already covered deeply.
-Especially if you are in a crowded niche, you definitely see hundreds of articles on the same exact topic.
+Most beginners’ problem is almost all the topics are already covered deeply.
+Especially if you are in a crowded niche, you see hundreds of articles on the same exact topic.

 What should we do?

-My advice is, you do not have to find an original topic which is not covered by anybody.
-Because it is impossible.
-There are so many other methods you could try easily.
+My advice is you do not have to find an original topic that nobody covers.
+Because it is impossible, you could try so many other methods quickly and easily.

 Follow these simple tricks to make your post more valuable than others.

 I have already written an article on this exact method.
-I discussed about how to build on others work, how to find the best topics which is not covered already, how to learn from the best authors, where to find the best topics, how you could find the trending topics, how to do a simple survey on social media to find out what topics your readers like the most, etc.
+I discussed how to build on others’ work, how to find the best topics which are not covered already, how to learn from the best authors, where to find the best topics, how you could find the trending topics, how to do a simple survey on social media to find out what topics your readers like the most, etc.

 2. Narrow your topic

-“How to start a blog”, is covered by numerous bloggers because it is a wide topic.
-So, the trick is, narrow your topic to “The absolute cheapest ways to start a blog” or “ How to start a blog on a budget”
+“How to start a blog” is covered by numerous bloggers because it is a broad topic.
+So, the trick is to narrow your topic to “The absolute cheapest ways to start a blog” or “ How to start a blog on a budget.”

 Then you’ll be able to talk to a unique audience.

 Here is another example.
-“10 best Wordpress themes for lifestyle bloggers” is too wide.
-How about “Ten overlooked Wordpress themes for lifestyle bloggers”
+“10 best Wordpress themes for lifestyle bloggers” is too broad.
+How about “Ten overlooked Wordpress themes for lifestyle bloggers.”

 This trick works for me all the time.
 As a newbie, I could bring one of my articles to Google’s first page with this trick.
 You can do that too.